Medbjd/alx-system_engineering-devops/0x02-shell_redirections/README.md

 __3.What about 2:__
 Display the content of /etc/passwd and /etc/hosts __4.Last lines of a file:__Display the last 10 lines of /etc/passwd
+__5. I'd prefer the first ones actually:__Display the first 10 lines of /etc/passwd